bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

     hyper
     SHIFT
     super FN alt ctrl SPACE ctrl hyper
+The keys that haven't changed are in caps.
 (Note: Not quite for the xmodmap, but close enough, see comments below.)

 If you then bind the hyper-a/e/d/k etc to beginning/end of line, delete char, cut to end of line (e.g. using autokey) you have an OS-X-desktop like binding.
+See separate page on autokey on how to do this.

 (Of course you can reorder the keys as you like - in OS X I've had the ctrl/caps key swapped forever.)